nickjiang2378/starter-css/README.md

 # DesignEasy

-DesignEasy is a Chrome extension to make style changes for beginner web developers faster and simpler.
-Especially at the start, learning CSS was highly challenging for me due to the substantial amounts of properties and syntax to remember.
-Long hours were spent searching basic queries like "how to center a div," debugging when properties didn't apply correctly, and creating visual changes in complicated ways--only to discover a better method exists later.
-DesignEasy offers a devtools dashboard to adjust an element's styles at the matter of a few clicks so that beginners can focus on conceptually understanding CSS over remembering syntax.
+DesignEasy is a chrome extension for web developers to implement CSS layouts, effects, and designs without parsing through documentation.
+Get the CSS for your intended designs at a few simple clicks.

 ## Available Scripts